The 5-Minute Breathwork Reset You Can Do at Your Desk

 ⏱️ Minute 5: Integrate & Return

-- Feel the gentle rise and fall.
+- Feel the gentle rise and fall, acknowledging the steady beat of your heart.

 - Silently say to yourself: “I am here.
 I am enough.
 I can continue.”